-In 2015, the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program (ONMS) to implement the elements of the Tomales Bay Mooring Program (TBMP), which involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
+In 2015, the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program to implement the elements of the Tomales Bay Mooring Program (TBMP), which involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
+The permit was for a term of 11 years, with an expiration date of May 31, 2026.
 On April 28, 2016, the expiration date of the permit was extended by two years to May 31, 2028.